ovh/ip-reputation-monitoring/README.md

 foundations fighting against spams in order to give a feedback about suspicious mails issued from the network.
-The tool supports Abuse Reporting Format (ARF) which is a standard to report suspicious mails used by AOL and SignalSpam feebacks.
+The tool supports Abuse Reporting Format (ARF) which is a standard to report suspicious mails used by AOL and SignalSpam feedbacks.

-SpamCop feebacks are also supported by the tool, even if their mails do not follows ARF guidelines.
+SpamCop feedbacks are also supported by the tool, even if their mails do not follows ARF guidelines.

 ### DNS BL ###